6 Best Tips for Programming Assignment

 In the previous example I used the fahrenheit to centigrade conversion function, but it has magic numbers in it, the 32 could be replaced with a FREEZING_POINT constant, replacing the 5/9 could be replaced with a single floating point value but if you are dealing with integer values only, you may want two constants to represent the ratio, although I think in this case a comment may suffice.

 Code size.
 Don’t make overlong methods, if the code doesn’t fit on the screen then see if there is any way to make it into 2 or more functions (these can be private functions, it’s just for legibility and testability).

 It is worth using whichever testing platform you can, it’s much easier to find a problem if a test catches it rather than it happening somewhere in your program.
 One main advantage of tests is to stop regressions, which is where the code used to work, but suddenly stops.
 Hopefully, your tests will give an error and locate the method that is returning a different value than before, and since it is caught quicker it helps isolate the location of the problem.

 Ideally use an online site like github to store your code, but even if you don’t make regular backups before you make large scale changes to the code, in case the program ends up worse than when you started, at least you have the option to go back to the original if you’ve been making regular backups.

-You can rely on Programming Assignment Helper to if you need someone to do my programming assignment you may have.
-All the code will be fully comments and also have sensible names for functions and variables that reduce the need for comments.
+You can rely on the Programming Assignment Helper if you need someone to do my programming assignment you may have.
+All the code will be fully commented and also have sensible names for functions and variables that reduce the need for comments.